Rehydration Instructions

 Refrigerated Maintenance:

-When ready to use it again:
+When ready to use starter again:

 Congratulations!

 You’ve now got a fully active and ready to use sourdough starter!
-Give it a name—it adds to the fun.
+Give it a name, it adds to the fun.

 A typical feeding ratio is 1:1:1 (starter : flour : water), but this can be adjusted, some prefer a 1:3:2 ratio.
 If your starter seems sluggish, feed it more.
 If your starter seems too thin and bubbles are rising to the top and popping easily, feed a heavier flour ratio like 1:3:2